How do you add background pictures and video files to MikuMikuDance? How do you add

 MikuMikuDance will open just about any common image format except GIFs (If you try to load a GIF file, you’ll get a “cannot open BMP file” error message).
 First, select the picture you want to use.
 Copy/Paste it into your Background folder in MikuMikuDance.
 Go to your main menu.
 Click on the Background tab and select load background picture file and load your photo.

 If you don’t like the orientation of your photo you will have to edit the size and otherwise manipulate the image.
 You can use Microsoft Paint, Adobe Photoshop, or Gimp.
 With enough trial and error, you’ll get it to exactly how you want your background photo situated.

 Loading AVI’s to your Background.

 I’ll be the first to admit that this feature stumped me for the longest time.
 I kept getting a “Cannot open AVI” error message.
 This message tormented me until I downloaded and installed the Windows 7 Codec Pack from cnet.com and ffdshow from Sourceforge.net.
 The links for these two downloads are at the bottom of the article.
-I would also mention that you would choose the Codec Pack appropriate for your operating system.

 Whenever you load a background picture or AVI, it will always stay in the background.
 No matter how you change the model view or manipulate the view angle it will be locked into the background.
 If your animation is longer than your background footage then it will just freeze on its last frame until MikuMikuDance finishes with the motion data.